playbenny/benny/README.md

         - mute: pass this (1 or 0) direct to a thispoly
         - voice_is, voice_offset - for knowing where to look up parameters. for a gen example see voice.basic, for the simplest possible way of getting parameters steal the 'voice_header' subpatch that appears in eg midi.lfo. this looks up the .json file and spits out parameters for you, already scaled to the right ranges.
 - (optional) a second .maxpat file that is for rendering a ui in the panels / sidebar / custom / fullscreen views. only really realistic to do this in javascript OR can also just be for global, per-block, processing, such as managing save data.
-  - this also needs to send out a getvoice, and gets a number of function calls from the main system: setup (tells it the size of the rendering window etc), voice_is (tells it what block it's attached to), draw (draw a full ui), update (update ui efficiently), and something about preparing for save (data has to be copied from buffer memory into the blocks dict, and this is where that happens)
+  - this also needs to send out a getvoice, and gets a number of function calls from the main system: setup (tells it the size of the rendering window etc), voice_is (tells it what block it's attached to), draw (draw a full ui), update (update ui efficiently), and store (prepare for save - data has to be copied from buffer memory into the blocks dict, and this is where that happens)